winglang/wing/docs/api/05-language-reference.md

 Extern methods do not support access to class's members through `this`, so they must be declared `static`.

-If an extern function is declared as `unphased`, a preflight and inflight implementation must be provided, by providing two separate functions in the JavaScript module: one for each phase.
+If an extern function is declared as `unphased`, a preflight and inflight implementation must be provided, by providing two separate functions in the JavaScript module.
-Each function must be suffixed with `__preflight` or `__inflight` to indicate the phase it is intended for.

 This can be useful when the implementation of the function is different in preflight and inflight phases (for example, inflight functions are allowed to be async).